cwnicoletti/Questionnaire/README.md

 5. This prediction of a better overall quality of date or relationship is displayed to the user as a percent(%). (note: this isn't predicting a "100% quality" date or relationship.
 It's predicting whether or not the next date or relationship will simply be better than any other they have had)

-6. The user finds/messages the best prediction and goes on a date or enters a relationship with that other user
+6. User A finds/messages the best prediction and goes on a date or enters a relationship with that other user B

 7. Cycle repeats

+8. (Optional) User A and user B can choose to lock their app (or tell the app they've gone into a relationship. idea: both users hold a button for a certain amount of time for this feature.
+And either one can end it from their own individual screen.)
+This assuress user A or user B can't use the app while they're in a relationship, and so that neither user can look at each other's statisics.
+(The only stat(%) that any user should see of each other is the prediction of whether their next date or relationship should improve).

 ## Features